CollabIP/Tethr.AudioBroker.CPP.SDK/README.md

 # Known Issues:

-The MTd builds (Static) versions are not working due to an OpenSSL conflict.
+The MT/MTd builds (Static) versions are not working due to an OpenSSL conflict.
 This will be resolved shortly.
 Please use the DLL (Shared Library) builds